 The workspace you occupy not only shapes who you are, it also shapes how you behave.
 By making some slight changes to your workspace, you can reduce your stress and increase your productivity.
+Don’t forget to take advantage of green facilities cleaning services or something similar to help you mentally reset when making changes to your workstation.
 Here are the top five ways to make your workspace work for you.

 2. Take advantage of light: The light of your workspace can have a big impact on your performance, with different light levels affecting you differently.
 This means a flexible lighting system is recommended.
 Brighter lights are best when your work calls for evaluative and analytical thinking.
 When it comes to our eyes and mood, natural lighting is the winner over lighting that is either too harsh or dim.

 3. Add some greenery: Plants are the perfect stress relief for any workspace.
 Along with lower stress levels, research shows plants can also reduce office pollution levels.
 If you’re lucky enough and have an office window looking out to hills or a lake or even a few trees, you’ll also feel more relaxed.
 A view of nature is enough to recharge your mind.
 Aren’t so lucky?
 Then, head outside at lunch for a walk through your local park.
 I’ve even seen a company who offer Living Walls for Offices and these look beautiful!